skills/write-javascript-actions/README.md

 **Joke API**

 The first file will be `joke.js` and it will fetch our joke for us.
 We will be using the [icanhazdadjoke API](https://icanhazdadjoke.com/api) for our action.
 This API does not require any authentication, but it does however that we set a few parameters in the [HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).
-I'll point out what those are when we get to the code, however it is outside of the scope of this course to cover HTTP in any depth.
+The necessary information will be provided when we get to the code section.
+For more information on HTTP headers, see the previously mentioned link.
 When we make our request to this API we will get back a JSON Object in the response.
 That Object looks like this:

 ```